DeanLongmire/DreamTeam-v1/sprint3/jbrouss2.md

 * Login/create league JS needed another function so had to rewrite that
 * Issues with disbaling create league button so had to fix that JS
 * Had to figure out how to center a smaller box on Join League page
-* Had a few stylistic issues
+* Had a few stylistic issues - Centering stuff, figuring out accordian on profile page
 * Working to understand fetch/catch still

 ## Issues you worked on